SirPepe/Unsync/readme.md

 * Safari 6+
 * iOS 6+

-Older versions of the browsers above might work too.
+Older versions of the browsers above might work too and it's probably not all that impossible to get IE 10 to work (see issue #1).